October 22, 2021 l by Tara E.

 Are you looking to improve your sleep experience?
 There are a few things that you can do to improve the quality and quantity of sleep that you get.

+The answer to how to sleep better may rest with your beverage choices.
 Caffeine is a potent stimulant that can have detrimental effects on the quality of sleep you get.
 It is a mainstay ingredient in many beverages, including coffee, tea, soda, and energy drinks.
 Not only can nighttime caffeine consumption affect your sleep experience by delaying its onset, but the quantity of caffeine that you consume during the daytime hours can also have a direct impact on your ability to fall asleep.
 Additionally, it may leave you feeling tired in the morning.
 Ironically, it is that morning sense of exhaustion that triggers you to repeat the cycle all over again, enticing you to boost your intake of caffeine to get that oh-so-necessary adrenaline rush in the morning (2).

 The Sleep Foundation suggests that noise can lead to episodes of fragmented sleep, excess adrenaline, and cortisol hormone production and may significantly affect our health (3).